 - leaving the car behind for short journeys

 - doing a regular walk with a friend

 - going for a stroll with family or friends after dinner

 Mix it up

 Add variety to your walks.
 You don’t have to travel to the countryside to find a rewarding walk.
 Towns and cities offer interesting walks, including parks, heritage trails, canal towpaths, riverside paths, commons, woodlands, heaths and nature reserves.
-For inspiring walks, visit Walk England.
 For wheelchair users, visit Walks with wheelchairs and for parents with buggies, visit Walks with buggies.

 Join a walking group